-Film studies mixes the academic study of modern British and American film with the study of classical Hollywood and foreign cinema.
-Students focus on the practical aspects of film as well as issues from a social and cultural context, including representation of gender, audience response, themes, ideological messages values and film narrative structure.
+Film studies mixes the analytical study of modern British and American film with the study of classical Hollywood and foreign cinema in context.
+It also focusses on the practical aspects of film making and developing scripting, storyboarding and film making skills.

-In Year 12, you study popular British and American cinema, such as Inception, La La Land, Trainspotting and Shaun of the Dead.
-Students learn about film language elements such as sound, lighting, editing, performance and cinematography as well as conceptual elements such as representation, spectatorship, ideology, critical debates and auteur theory.
-Practical film making exercises including short film making, script writing and film storyboarding are also completed.
+You will study a range of popular British and American cinema, learning about film language elements such as sound, lighting, editing, performance and cinematography, as well as theoretical elements such as representation, spectatorship, narrative, ideology, critical debates and auteur theory.

 Films we currently study include Inception, La La Land, Shaun of the Dead and Pulp Fiction.

 Students are also encouraged to keep a portfolio workbook of their practical work, planning and film ideas.
 Coursework involves planning, developing and evaluating a short film project.

 Students choose to pursue either full academic, or practical film making degrees.
 A number of ex-students work in the film, television or media industries, including on shows such as The Apprentice and Britain’s got Talent.

 GCSE grade 5 in either English language or English literature.